 Have you ever noticed that your posture changes according to how you are feeling?
 When you are depressed, your shoulders slump, your head hangs low.
 When you are happy, you walk tall.
 How you feel affects your whole body.
 This includes the feet.
 You can imagine the impact that your body posture will have on the feet.
 It works both ways, the feet have a massive impact on the rest of your body too.

-There are reflex areas in the feet and hands which a reflexologist uses to help the rest of the body rebalance, and relax.
+There are reflex areas in the feet, face and hands which a reflexologist uses to help the rest of the body rebalance, and relax.
 Many people think that reflexology is just a nice foot massage.
 They don't realize that through working these reflex points on the feet, we are able to assist the body in its healing.
 Studies have shown the powerful effect of touch on measurably reducing cortisol levels which is why this treatment is so fantastic for lowering stress states.

 For information on references to scientific research relating to Reflexology, see the menu on the right.

 Reflexology is a unique method of using the thumb and fingers on these reflex areas to:-

 - Improve blood supply and unblock nerve impulses